 This simple trick will allow you to push on longer and further.

 To take the technique a bit further, it suggested that you keep track of how long you inhale and exhale during each breath.
 I share 4 simple breathing tips that make you a better runner.

-Before you know it, you will have been jogging for way longer then you had initially thought you could.
+Before you know it, you will have been jogging for way longer than you had initially thought you could.

 Just as with the other tips that I mentioned, there is numerous information around on the art of breathing.

 Since we want you to focus all of your mental energy on these tips, once again, we went and found you a good reference video for more breathing techniques.

-This is a very short one created by Jeffrey Brooks that get straight to the point in the least amount of time.
+This is a very short one created by Jeffrey Brooks that gets straight to the point in the least amount of time.

 Why Does This Work?

 You see, pain is mental (for the most part anyway).
 By focusing on your breathing, you take the attention away from the pain and the desire to quit.

-As the pain kicks in and your mind starts screaming for you to stop, move your thought process to maintaining the proper breathing technique.
+As the pain kicks in and your mind starts screaming for you to stop, move your thought process to maintain the proper breathing technique.

 What will happen is as you start to count the seconds of each inhale and exhale, your feet will continue to move.